Laravel soft delete: the definitive guide

 column in your database containing the date where your entry has been deleted.

-The main benefit of soft deletes is that you don’t loose data anymore.
+Their main benefit is that you don’t loose data anymore.
 You will always be able to restore it.

 Laravel requires you to take two easy steps to set up a soft delete.